The Official Latino Film and Arts festival is proud to host for the second year The HBO Latinx Short Film Competition

 BEST MUSIC VIDEO AWARD

-BEST OUT OF THIS WORLD AWARD (Horros and SCI-FI)
+BEST VIDEO BLOG BEST OUT OF THIS WORLD AWARD (Horror and SCI-FI)

-We are only accepting online submissions trough FilmFreeway.
-WE WILL NOT ACCEPT DVD's so please do not send them as they will NOT BE VIEWED.
+Please note: We are accepting online submissions only through FilmFreeway.
+WE WILL NOT ACCEPT DVDs.
+Please do not send them as they will NOT BE VIEWED.